Bogdan-Zinovij/open-data-manage-system/README.md

 ## About the project

-OMDS REST API - it's Node.js application which is created to model a communication with a simple web server and open data management system's database prototype.
+OMDS REST API - it's Node.js application which is created to model a communication with a simple web server and open data management system's database prototype and perfom basic CRUD operatins.

 ### Built with